timschott/interview-prep/ds/ml-conceptual.md

 * explain the difference between supervised and unsupervised learning
   * supervised learning separates data into pre-determined human defined categories based on labels
   * unsupervised learning separates data without the use of labels.

+## Pipeline Setup

+* how to summarize your data?
+  * how do you discover outliers in your data?
+  * what assumptions can you make e.g. when can we say it's "normal"

+## Model Evaluation

+### Concepts

 * what is bias?
   * difference between average prediction in our model and the correct prediction
 * what is variance?